 On Earth, humans live unaware of the many gods who watch over them and help maintain a sense of balance.
 But one day, a very special girl named Ichiko Sakura will come face to face with one in the flesh – Momiji, the goddess of misfortune!
 For Ichiko is unknowingly sapping good fortune from those around her, sporting abnormal levels of beauty, intellect, athletic skill and wealth, and it's up to Momiji to help put things back into order.
 There's just one problem: selfish Ichiko is fully satisfied with her life, and wants nothing of the sort!
 Determined to keep her mojo safe from the cranky goddess's giant syringe and wide array of bad luck "devices", Ichiko now must deal with a whole host of supernatural lunatics and the fact that her new tormentor has moved in as an unwanted house guest, all the while trying her best to stay as fabulous as possible!

-From the same creator, these shows have many similarities despite a different plot.
+These shows have many similarities despite a different plot.
 They both have very similar humour, often making references to pop culture or history.Some of the more serious moments have similar feelings as well.
 There is a student or somebody in need of help, and despite the character's opposite attitudes and willingness to help, they come in and save the day.